Unidata/netcdf-c/man4/netcdf-c.md

   [[\<](#nc_005fget_005fvarm_005f-type "Previous section in reading order")]   [[\>](#Classic-Strings "Next section in reading order")]       [[\<\<](#Variables "Beginning of this chapter or previous chapter")]   [[Up](#Variables "Up section")]   [[\>\>](#Attributes "Next chapter")]                   [[Top](#Top "Cover (top) of document")]   [Contents]   [[Index](#Combined-Index "Index")]   [[?](#SEC_About "About (help)")]
   ---------------------------------------------------------------------------- ---------------------------------------------------------- --- ---------------------------------------------------------------------- --------------------------------- -------------------------------------- --- --- --- --- ----------------------------------------- ------------ ------------------------------------ ----------------------------------

-6.31 Reading and Writing Character String Values {.section}
+6.31 Reading and Writing Character String Values
 ------------------------------------------------

 Prior to version 4.0, strings could only be stored as simple arrays of